pateldhwani01/mortgage-payment-calculator/README.md

 - Stateful components being updated by their stateless child components
 - Create React App
 - How much money the banks make
+- The power of compound interest

+> *"Compound interest is the eighth wonder of the world.
+He who understands it, earns it ... he who doesn't ... pays it."* - Albert Einstein

 ## Available Scripts